Joel-Torres/mern-shop-backend/README.md

-# mern-shop-backend
+# mern-shop-list
-The back end for the MERN shoppers list app.
+MERN shoppers list app.
 MLAB and PostMan.
+Reactstrap (make sure to use version 6.5.0)